Bryan Holaday: Miami Marlins

 On December 1, 2017, Holaday signed a minor league contract with the Miami Marlins.
-Holaday's contract was purchased by the Marlins on March 28, 2018, and he was assigned to the Opening Day roster.
-He elected free agency on October 27.
-On November 26, Holaday re-signed with the Marlins to a minor league contract.
+Holaday's contract was purchased by the Marlins on March 28, 2018, after he made the team's Opening Day roster.
+In 61 appearances for Miami, he slashed .205/.261/.258 with one home run and 16 RBI.
+On October 27, Holaday was removed from the 40-man roster and sent outright to the Triple-A New Orleans Baby Cakes.
+He subsequently rejected the assignment and elected free agency.

+On November 26, 2018, Holaday re-signed with the Marlins on a minor league contract.
 He was released on March 23, 2019, after opting out of his contract.
-However, he re-signed to another minor league deal on March 26 to stay with the Marlins.
-He opened the 2019 season with the New Orleans Baby Cakes.
-Following the 2019 season, Holaday was outrighted off the Marlins roster and elected free agency on October 18.
+However, Holaday re-signed with Miami on another minor league contract on March 26.
+On May 24, he was selected to the active roster after Chad Wallach suffered a concussion.
+In 43 games for the Marlins, Holaday slashed .278/.344/.435 with four home runs and 12 RBI.
+On October 18, he was removed from the 40-man roster and sent outright to Triple-A, but elected free agency in lieu of the assignment.

 Baltimore Orioles

 On January 13, 2020, Holaday signed a minor league deal with the Baltimore Orioles that included an invitation to spring training.
-On August 1, 2020, Holaday was selected to the active roster.
-In 2020 for the Orioles, Holaday slashed .161/.212/.194 with no home runs and 4 RBI.
+On August 1, Holaday was selected to the active roster.
+In 2020 for the Orioles, Holaday slashed .161/.212/.194 with no home runs and four RBI.

 Arizona Diamondbacks

 On January 11, 2021, Holaday signed a minor league contract with the Arizona Diamondbacks organization.
 On March 26, 2021, Holaday was released by the Diamondbacks, but re-signed with the club on a new minor league contract the next day.
 On July 3, Holaday was selected to the active roster.
-Holaday appeared in 13 games for Arizona, hitting .194 with 0 home runs and 1 RBI.
-On August 29, 2021, Holaday was released by the Diamondbacks.
+Holaday appeared in 13 games for Arizona, hitting .194 with no home runs and one RBI.
+On August 29, Holaday was released by the Diamondbacks.

 On March 6, 2022, Holaday announced his retirement from professional baseball via Instagram.